armen-mavennet/neoflow-docs-1/docs/data-governance.md

 | **Value Chain Ecosystem** | Data users | Access the system and see transactions for the purposes of monitoring | U.S. Customs and Border Protection (CBP), Canada Energy Regulator (CER) |
 | **Technology providers** | Infrastructure and applications development, IT support and additional services | No read, write or transaction issuing permissions.
 Only access to sample data to enhance or roll out new features with data holders’ consent.
 No permission to share beyond consolidated industry reports and anomaly detection. | Third party service providers |

-## Data Types
+## Data Visibility

-To provide user with transparency on product lifecycle and trading data, as well as ability to automate order, contract and digital border clearance, Neoflow stores five types of data.
-The diagram below illustrates the different layers of data and their levels of accessibility within the ecosystem.
-It is important to note that protected data never travels to other parties unless explicitly shared and public data is public to Neoflow members only and not the general audience.
+To provide user with transparency on product lifecycle and business data, as well as ability to automate order, contract and digital border clearance, Neoflow stores five types of data.
+The diagram below illustrates the different layers of data and the respective access restrictions within the ecosystem.
+It is important to note that protected data never travels to other parties unless explicitly shared and public data is public only within Neoflow.

 ![Data Layers](images/DataLayers.png)